maxwellpettit/docs-test/src/main/markdown/Promotions/Promotions.md

 Within this example the promotion is a 50% off of a pop item, the qualification is that it as to have a certian product ID, and the reward is 50% off of the item

 ### Qualification
+A qualification refers to what is neccsesary to be bpught if the customer wants to recieve the reward.
+For eample, a current prmotion is listed for 50% off of a POP item, but the customer does not uy a POP item and will not get the 50% off of the transaction.
+On the contrary, if thecustomer has a qualifying POP item, the 50% will be dissocunted from the transaction.

 ### Qualification Items

 ### Reward
+A Reward is the promotion that a customer will recieve, given that they are purhcashing the proper qualification items.
 ### Reward Items

 ## Supported Promotions: